 Defensively his large hands came to his advantage as gloves were still in their early phases at the turn of the century.
 He played all over the field for his first few seasons until the acquisition of Tommy Leach who convinced him to play Shortstop so Leach could play 3rd kept him in the middle of the infield the rest of his career.

 Wagner was part of the first ever World Series in 1903 when his Pirates from the National League challenged the winners of the American League Boston Americans (now the Red Sox).
 Wagner had a terrible series, going just 1-14 in the best of 9 series.
-He only led in one category and that was his 6 errors on the series.
+He only led in one category, and that was his 6 errors in the series.
 He ended the series when he watched Strike 3 go by, humiliation complete.
-The media’s negative attention about the greatest player in the game would haunt Wagner.
+The media’s negative attention to the greatest player in the game would haunt Wagner.
 Wagner would get redemption.

-Ty Cobb’s legacy has been challenged of late, but Cobb even then was not a particularly beloved individual.
-Whereas Wagner, with his unassuming ways, quiet dignity and homespun humility endeared him to the baseball community.
+Ty Cobb’s legacy has been challenged of late, but Cobb, even then, was not a particularly beloved individual.
+Wagner, with his unassuming ways, quiet dignity, and homespun humility, endeared himself to the baseball community.
 Especially playing in his hometown, Wagner represented what his city was.
-Cobb was a fierce and feisty on the baseball diamond and looked the part of star athlete, where Wagner did not.
+Cobb was fierce and feisty on the baseball diamond and looked the part of a star athlete, whereas Wagner did not.

 The 1909 World Series that pitted the two giants against each other would not disappoint.
-By this time the Series had been whittled down to a best of 7 series.
-It took all 7 games to decide the winner.
+By this time, the Series had been whittled down to a best of 7 series.
+It took all seven games to decide the winner.
 Wagner would outplay Cobb, going .333 on the series to Cobb’s .231.
-He would steal 6 bases while Cobb only took 2.
+He would steal six bases, while Cobb only took 2.
 Wagner’s six steals in a World Series would stand until 1967.
-Wagner and the Pirates would prevail in the seven games World Series.
+Wagner and the Pirates would prevail in the seven-game World Series.